toltalchaos/shop-os/README.md

     - orders
     - auth
     - emails
-- add store location to site_data (`storeLocation`)
-    - + aproximate location for pickup
 - add discount code creation logic
     - one time codes and forever use codes
-- Implement user account functionality (manager only, no user data is stored)
-- Improve manager order management page to display the full list of orders and statuses (currently only a lookup by ID)
 - Implement database data versioning/application version tagging for later releases
     - version category in DB + release version in some global setting somewhere
     - check the versions to match, if not match update the DB data to work where needed